SAEMC/Commit-Automator/README.md

 # 2. Directory of new repository
 # 3. Path of Python runtime
 # 4. Path of commit-automator package
-# 5. Filename of art is 'art.json' now, but you can change it
+# 5. Filename of art is 'art.json' here, but you can change it
 * * * * * cd /home/you/Automator/Auto-Commit/ ; /the/path/shown/after/run/which/python /home/you/Automator/Commit-Automator/commit-automator -f art.json -l
 ```